rotki/rotki/docs/installation_guide.rst

 Create a new `virtual environment <http://docs.python-guide.org/en/latest/dev/virtualenvs/>`_ to install all the python dependencies.
 If you don't have ``mkvirtualenv`` then check how to get it depending on your distribution. `Here <http://exponential.io/blog/2015/02/10/install-virtualenv-and-virtualenvwrapper-on-ubuntu/>`_ is a guide for Ubuntu and `here <https://wiki.archlinux.org/index.php/Python/Virtual_environment>`__ is one for ArchLinux::

-    mkvirtualenv rotkehlchen
+    mkvirtualenv rotki

 Then install all the python requirements by doing::

     pip install -r requirements.txt

-If you want to also have the developer requirements in order to develop rotkehlchen then do::
+If you want to also have the developer requirements in order to develop rotki then do::

     pip install -r requirements_dev.txt